 translation, in humans.
 Also, mRNA fragments, residuals of ribothrypsis, are

-prevalent in living cells with critical implications for the interpretation of
+abundant in living cells with critical implications for the interpretation of

 RNA experiments, such as RNA-Seq.
 In light of this discovery, we will need to

-redefine what the functional mRNA molecule is, and discover how the function of
+redefine what the functional mRNA molecule is, and discover how the function

-regulatory elements on mRNAs is affected.
+of regulatory elements on mRNAs is affected.

 During my PhD, I focused on miRNA post-transcriptional gene regulation.
 First, I wanted to understand how miRNAs recognize their target genes and then, using this information, decipher miRNA function in cells.
 I developed one of the most accurate miRNA target prediction programs, DIANA-microT, which was found as the most precise program in an independent evaluation published in Nature.
 The program was integrated into a complete suite and a web server which even after several years, attracts hundreds of users on a daily basis.
 I later applied the developed tools on the prediction of viral miRNA host gene targets and associated miRNA editing to Epstein-Barr-viral latency.
 In parallel, I used systems biology to integrate miRNA targeting into biological pathways and associate gene expression profiles with miRNA function.
 Once Ago2 high-throughput CLIP-sequencing data became available, changing the miRNA landscape and revealing in-vivo miRNA binding sites, I was among the first to use machine learning on the novel datasets to decipher the miRNA binding determinants in a data-driven approach.
 Using this, I managed for the first time, to successfully integrate miRNA targeting in the coding sequence of mRNAs.
 To associate miRNA targeting to function, I mined and integrated large-scale sequencing and bibliographic data into TarBase, one of the most widely accessed miRNA resources, globally.
 The computational tools I developed, had and still have a huge impact in the community, have been cited by thousands of researchers and are accessed by hundreds of users daily.